socalrug/hackathon-2022-04/presentation/presentation_guidelines.md

 ## Tips for presentations:

-* We will have 1.5 hours set aside specifically for preparing presentations after lunch on Sunday, from 1:30 — 3:00 PM.
+* There is time set aside for practicing the oral presentations.
 * Think about your presentation throughout the event and start preparations early.
 * Simple and clear presentations are often more effective than more complex presentations.
 * Provide context for your work and then present one or two important findings.